Skip to main content

 What apps do I need for a road trip in an electric car?

 EVcourse is not affiliated with, endorsed by, or sponsored by any of the apps, networks, or companies mentioned on this page.
 All trademarks and brand names belong to their respective owners.
-App features, pricing, network coverage, and charger counts change frequently.
-All information is based on publicly available data as of March 2026.
-Always verify current information with the app or network directly.
+App features, pricing, roaming coverage, and supported payment methods change frequently.
+All information is based on publicly available information reviewed in April 2026.
+Always verify current details with the app or network directly.

 Don't understand the screen?
 Scan it.